MRBBATES1/CustomTrades/README.md

 This is the pack that was made/showcased to demostrate how to add custom trades to your NPCs in minecraft bedrock edition.

 This includes the orginal blockbench model and texture used to creat Herb.
-The texture used for heb was created [shnoob](https://www.minecraftskins.com/skin/16231971/old-butler-fixed/)
+The texture used for heb was created by [shnoob](https://www.minecraftskins.com/skin/16231971/old-butler-fixed/)

 __Featured In:__